brentd09/AZ040Labs/PowerShell-Lab-10.md

    ```
    allan@<Enter Your Tenant Name Here>
    ```
-  > The Tenant name is provided in the instructions for the lab under the Resources tab Allan's singin name should be in this format **allan@LODSA682165.onmicrosoft.com**
+  > The Tenant name is provided in the instructions for the lab under the Resources tab Allan's sing in name should be in this format **allan@LODSA682165.onmicrosoft.com**
-  > change your password as instructed.
+  > Change your password as instructed.
   >  Be sure to note the password so that you can remember it for later exercises.

 1. If prompted to stay signed in, select **No**.